eyumarchenko/mura.github.io/_pages/terms.md

 ## 11. Contact Us

-If you have questions about these Terms, contact us at:  (📧)[support@mura-journal.online]
+If you have questions about these Terms, contact us via (email)[support@mura-journal.online].